guynir42/AstroRetriever/README.md

 # download all data for all sources in the catalog
 # and reduce the data (skipping raw and reduced data already on file)
 # and store the results as detection objects in the DB, along with
-# detection stats in the form of histograms array.
+# detection stats in the form of histogram arrays.
 proj.run()

 ```

 This project will download a Gaia-based FITS file
-with a list of white dwarfs,
+with a list of white dwarfs (the default "WD" catalog)
-and set up a ZTF observatory with the given credentials.
+and set up a ZTF virtual observatory with the given credentials.
 The `run()` method will then backfill data products
 that are missing from the data folder.
 For example, the project will not download raw data that has already
 been downloaded, it will not reduce data that has already been reduced,
-and will not produce analysis results that have already been produced.
+and will not produce analysis results for sources that have already been analyzed.

+The results would be that each `Source` in the database
+will have some reduced lightcurve files saved in the project
+output folder, each one reference by a `Lightcurve` object in the database.
+Each `Source` will also have a `Properties` object in the database,
+which marks it as having been analyzed.
+Some `Detections` objects in the database could be created,
+each linked to a specific `Source`.
+Finally, there would be a histograms file containing statistics on the
+data that has been processed so far.
+Optionally, there could be additional `Lightcurve` objects on the DB,
+linking to files in the output folder, that contain processed data
+and simulated data (which is the same as processed, but with injected events).

 ### Config files and constructor arguments